Top 8 Threat Modeling Methodologies and Techniques

 Mitigation capabilities generally refer to technology to protect, detect, and respond to a certain type of threat, but can also refer to an organization’s security expertise and abilities, and their processes.
 Assessing your existing capabilities will help you determine whether you need to add additional resources to mitigate a threat.

 For example, if you have enterprise-grade antivirus, you have an initial level of protection against traditional malware threats.
 You can then determine if you should invest further, for example, to correlate your existing AV signals with other detection capabilities.

-Risk assessments correlate threat intelligence with asset inventories.
+Risk assessments correlate threat intelligence with asset inventories and current vulnerability profiles.
 These tools are necessary for teams to understand the current status of their systems and to develop a plan for addressing vulnerabilities.

 Risk assessments can also involve active testing of systems and solutions.
-For example, penetration testing to verify security measures are effective.
+For example, penetration testing to verify security measures and patching levels are effective.